Tag

 .

 The Samsung M8 Smart Monitor, attempts to bridge the gap between TVs and monitors, offering a versatile solution.
 Boasting an attractive design with vibrant color options, the M8 resembles the M1 iMac in terms of aesthetics.
 Its height-adjustable stand and thin bezels contribute to a sleek look.
-The monitor supports Samsung’s TV operating system, Tizen, providing access to apps like Netflix, , and +.
+The monitor supports Samsung’s TV operating system, Tizen, providing access to apps like Netflix, , and Apple TV+.
 While it offers features like Samsung Gaming Hub and Samsung Workspace, the transition between monitor and TV modes is not seamless, making users choose one mode over the other.

 With its 32-inch 4K VA panel, the M8 delivers good SDR image quality, but its HDR performance is limited.
 The monitor lacks VESA mounting options and offers minimal stand adjustments, which may limit flexibility.
 The bundled magnetic webcam offers good quality and offers features like face tracking and auto-framing.
 Gaming on the M8 is constrained by its 60Hz refresh rate and a limited port selection, with options like mini HDMI and USB-C. Overall, the Samsung M8 is suitable for those who need its unique combination of TV and monitor functionalities, but alternative options may better cater to specific preferences or use cases.